Hanif Faisol Nurofiq: Education

-Hanif received his bachelor’s and master's degrees at the Faculty of Forestry from Lambung Mangkurat University (UNLAM), South Kalimantan.
-He then successfully earned a Doctorate in Environmental Studies from Brawijaya University, Malang.
+Hanif received his bachelor's and master's degrees at the Faculty of Forestry from Lambung Mangkurat University (UNLAM), South Kalimantan.
+He then earned a Doctorate in Environmental Studies from Brawijaya University, Malang.

 Career

 Hanif's career began in the forestry sector through the Department of Forestry, by participating in the Forest Ranger or Wirawana program of the Ministry of Environment and Forestry (KLHK).
-In 1993, he started as a Data Entry Staff in South Kalimantan and later was appointed as the Head of Forest Management Resort in North Laut Island, Forest Management Unit (KPH) Kota Baru in 1995.
-In 1997, he was appointed as the Head of the Forest Management Unit (BKPH) Sungai Kupang in South Kalimantan and promoted to the Head of BKPH in Batulicin in 1999.
+In 1993, he started as a data entry staff in South Kalimantan and was appointed as the head of Forest Management Resort in North Laut Island, Forest Management Unit (KPH) Kota Baru in 1995.
+In 1997, he was appointed as the head of the Forest Management Unit (BKPH) Sungai Kupang in South Kalimantan and promoted to the head of BKPH in Batulicin in 1999.

-In 2000, he became the Head of Forest Product Distribution Affairs at the Sungai Kupang Forestry Service Branch.
-In 2007, he was assigned a new role in Tanah Bumbu as the Head of the Forest Products Marketing Section at the Tanah Bumbu Regency Forestry Service Branch.
+In 2000, he became the head of Forest Product Distribution Affairs at the Sungai Kupang Forestry Service Branch.
+In 2007, he was made the head of the Forest Products Marketing Section at the Tanah Bumbu Regency Forestry Service Branch.

-In 2016 he was appointed as the Head of the Forestry Service in South Kalimantan for seven years before his promotion to Director General in 2023.
+In 2016 he was appointed as the head of the Forestry Service in South Kalimantan for seven years before his promotion to Director General in 2023.